sahilsaxena21/Micorosoft_case_competition/README.md

 ## Insights from App

 Please refer to the [Sample Dashboard](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Sample%20Dashboard.pdf) for an illustration of the insights gathered from our App.

-The following provides a high-level overview of the intent.

-Business Need: The project aims to fulfill two gaps in brick and mortal retail stores.
-The target customer for this MVP is Best Buy Canada.

-Gap 1: Lack of understanding of the quality of customer in-store experience.
-This includes lack of knowledge on the purpose of customer in-store visits.
-It also includes lack of feedback from customer in-store visits.

-Gap 2: Personalizing the customer experience through mobile app.
-This includes lack of customized shopping experience during use of the Best Buy mobile app.

-The project aims to fulfill the identified gaps as follows:
-1) Provide for in-store video analytics (img_analytics.ipynb)
-2) Build a recommender system in mobile app (mmlspark_lightgbm_prototype.ipynb, lightgbm_prototype.ipynb)

-The success metrics of the proposed AI solution are:
-1) Maximize conversion rate
-2) Maximize total ticket from the sale

-Competition result: Top 15% out of 300+ teams.